Roy-Soumik/Object-Tracking-in-Surveillance-Videos/README.md

 # Object-Tracking-in-Surveillance-Videos
 The project focuses on object detection and tracking using YOLOv4.
 YOLOv4 is a real-time deep learning model.
 It detects objects in video frames and tracks their movement.
 The output is a processed video with bounding boxes and unique IDs for each object.

+This project demonstrates the power and versatility of object tracking in surveillance videos using advanced computer vision techniques.
+By leveraging models like YOLO and methods like optical flow, it highlights the potential for real-time, efficient, and scalable solutions in dynamic environments.
+The applications extend beyond surveillance, including traffic management, sports analytics, and robotics.
+As advancements in AI and edge computing continue, such systems will further enhance automation, decision-making, and safety across industries.